TylerIllman/scribea/README.md

 ### Database Management with Prisma
 Prisma is used for efficient database management.
 Its role as an ORM tool simplifies database queries and schema management.
 Prisma's auto-generated types are particularly beneficial, enhancing the app’s type safety in harmony with tRPC’s capabilities.

-### OpenAI for Contextual Suggestions
+### PDF Indexing and Search
-Scribea integrates OpenAI to provide contextual suggestions based on the content of the documents.
-This AI-powered feature enhances the writing experience by providing relevant suggestions and corrections.
+Scribea uses Pinecone to index PDF documents, this allows Scribea to search the document for the most relative information and then provide this as context for the chat completion API.

-### Pinecone for PDF Indexing and Search
+### Stripe Payments Integration
-Scribea uses Pinecone to index PDF documents, enabling efficient and accurate search across the documents.
-This feature allows users to quickly find the information they need within their documents.
+Scribea uses Stripe to facilitate payments for the pro plan.
+Pro Scribea memebers are able to send larger documents.